amitjoy/amitjoy.github.com/_posts/2016-02-02-Cloning-to Copy-Objects.md

 }
 {% endhighlight %}

-Here, in this class, we have to add all the different **instanceof** test to check for actual **Result** instance before delegating it to the copy constructor method.
+Here, in this class, we needed to add all the different **instanceof** tests to check for actual **Result** instance before delegating it to the copy constructor.

-Unless, we will end up confronting the same problem of **Shallow Copy**.
+Otherwise, we will end up confronting the same problem of **Shallow Copy**.

 ## Solution - Clone

-In the **Object** class, we have a method **clone** which we can make use of in case of copying objects.
+In the **Object** class, we have a method **clone** which we can utilize in case of copying objects.

 ### Result POJO